Pressure test

 Install a new thermostat if it does not work as directed:

 - Vehicles with 1.6L Duratec engine.
-For more information refer to Thermostat-1.6L Duratec available in this section.
+For more information, please refer to Thermostat - 1.6L Duratec available in this section.

-- Vehicles with 2.0L Duratec ST engine For more information, refer to Thermostat available in this section.
+- Vehicles with 2.0L Duratec ST engine For additional information, refer to Thermostat located in this section.

-If the thermostat does not work as prescribed, install a new thermostat.
-If there is no heat source available for this test, check the thermostat for leaks.
+If the thermostat does not operate as designed, install a new thermostat.
+If there is no heat source to perform this test, check the thermostat for leaks.
 Hold the thermostat against a background light source.
-Light entering through the new thermostat valve at room temperature indicates that a new thermostat should be installed.
-Some thermostats have a small amount of light in one area around the perimeter of the thermostat valve, which is considered normal.
+Light leaking through the new thermostat valve at room temperature indicates that a new thermostat should be installed.
+Some thermostats have a small amount of light leaking in one area around the perimeter of the thermostat valve, which is normal.

-Check for leaks in the radiator removed from the car
+Checking for leaks in a radiator removed from a vehicle

-CAUTION: Do not leak test an aluminum heatsink in the same water that is used to test for leaks on copper/brass heatsinks.
-Flux and alkaline cleaners may be present in the test water and will corrode the aluminum.
+CAUTION: Do not leak test an aluminum radiator with the same water that is used to leak test copper/brass radiators.
+The test water may contain flux and alkaline cleaners that will attack the aluminum.

 Before starting the test, clean the radiator to prevent contamination of the test tank.
-Checking the radiator for leaks should be carried out in clean water at an air pressure of 138 kPa.
+The radiator leak test should be carried out in clean water at an air pressure of 138 kPa.

 For aluminum radiators, it is recommended to use a separate clean test tank.
-If a separate tank for testing aluminum radiators is not available, the test tank should be flushed each time before testing an aluminum radiator.
+If a separate tank for testing aluminum radiators is not available, the test tank should be washed each time before testing the aluminum radiator.

 Visitor comments